Adiiii77/Ecommerce-DBMS/README.md

 Contributions and feedback are welcome!
 If you have ideas for enhancements or bug fixes, feel free to fork the repository, create branches, and submit pull requests.

 **Project Structure:**
-- `main.py`: The main Python script containing the menu-driven interface.
+- `usingOracle.py`: The main Python script containing the menu-driven interface.
-- `sql_scripts/`: Folder containing SQL scripts for table creation, triggers, and other database operations.
+- `CartDeletionTrigger.sql/`: SQL scripts triggers, and other database operations.
-- `credentials.txt`: File for storing usernames and passwords for access control.
+- `queries.txt/`: SQL scripts for table creation.
-- (Include other relevant files or folders)
+- files and data saved in oracle database

 Embark on a journey to streamline eCommerce database management.
 Optimize your online retail operations with our eCommerce DBMS.
 Securely manage access with usernames and passwords.
 Happy coding! 🚀🛍️